In this space some years back, I mentioned that I’ve had a few colonoscopies.

 If you think that mental health is just a life sentence of “crazy” and that treatment is no more than oppressive medications or mysterious conversations with someone sitting out of sight as you lie there answering questions, it makes sense to avoid pursuing treatment.
 But today, mental health care is complex and flexible and adaptive.
 It’s very similar to talking about chemotherapy, which used to be largely one kind of awful experience, but now is many, many approaches with much more going on to make it tolerable — and successful! — than once was the case.

 Starting with our community’s invaluable 211 hotline, you have access to behavioral health supports in this community that can address a variety of issues, from depression to anxiety to addiction to major mental health problems.
 And pretty much all of them have effective, proven treatment strategies that work.
 You can talk to your family doctor, you can call Mental Health America, you can call 211 even if you’re just wondering how to help a loved one, a family member, a friend, and say “help!”

 And help is out there.

 Odds are, that help won’t be something you’ll need for a lifetime.
 But if you do, keep in mind that an illness of the mind is really no different than any other chronic medical condition: if you walk with a limp, you walk with a limp.
-Get your physical therapy, and life goes on.
+Get your physical therapy, or in-home occupational therapy, and life goes on.
 The same goes for mental health hiccups that we all, at one point or another, can have.